IntelligentDDS/awesome-papers/README.md

 ### Add new direction

-Creat a new fold in the root directory and then creat a new markdown file in this fold
+Creat a new fold in the root directory and then creat a new markdown file in this fold.

 ### Add new papers